What is a Marketing Report? All Questions Answered

 Weekly Marketing Reports

-Keeping track of your weekly traffic can help prevent a breakdown in the performance that could impact the progress of an entire month.
-The data collected on a weekly basis can be of great help for the overall marketing strategy.
+Keeping track of your weekly traffic can help prevent a breakdown in the performance that could impact the return on investment of an entire month.
+The data collected on a weekly basis can be of great help for CMOs building the overall marketing strategy.

 Monthly Marketing Reports

-A monthly report can provide more insights than any other report, although it’s important to consider all of them.
-You can use the weekly reports to make monthly decisions.
+A monthly report can provide more insights than any other custom report, although it’s important to consider all of them.
+Your marketing team can use the weekly reports to make monthly decisions.

 What Should a Monthly Marketing Report Include?